Heart disease is a scary thing. With 695,000 Americans dying from it each year, there is a reason to be afraid.

 Different heart disease symptoms and factors can go unnoticed until too late.
 If you feel something may be wrong, don’t ignore it.
 Take a quick trip to an Urgent Care center and get it checked out.

 Omega-3 fatty acids support good heart health.
 But since the body doesn’t produce them naturally, adding sources to your diet is essential.
 There are plenty of Omega-3s in a well-balanced, plant-based meal plan.
-But if you’re worried about not getting enough, simply add 1 Tablespoon of ground flaxseed on your oatmeal in the morning.
+But if you’re worried about not getting enough, simply add 1 Tablespoon of ground flaxseed to your oatmeal in the morning.

 Antioxidants help reduce the damage caused by oxidative stress, giving your heart health a boost.
+Fruits and vegetables and rich in antioxidants.

-Processed foods contain extra salt, fat, and sugar that can harm your heart.
+Processed foods contain extra salt, fat and sugar that can harm your heart.
 The fewer of these foods you eat, the better you’ll feel.

 One study found that being well-hydrated could reduce your risk of developing heart failure.